-“Child visitation is the plan for how parents will share time with their children.
-A parent who has the children less than half of the time has visitation with the children.
+“Child visitation is the plan for how parents who have separated will share time with their children.
 Visitation orders are varied, depending on the best interests of the children, the situation of the parents, and other factors.”
-Antoinette Lerandeau, Fresno Family Law Lawyer
+Antoinette Lerandeau, Family Law Attorney Fresno

 In general, visitation can be:

 Visitation according to a schedule: Generally, it helps the parents and children to have detailed child visitation plans to prevent conflicts and confusion, so parents and courts often come up with a visitation schedule detailing the dates and times that the children will be with each parent.
 Visitation schedules can include holidays, special occasions (like birthdays, mother’s day, father’s day, and other important dates for the family), and vacations.